Alain de Mijolla

-Alain de Mijolla (15 May 1933, in Paris – 24 January 2019) was a French psychoanalyst and psychiatrist.
+Alain de Mijolla (15 May 1933 – 24 January 2019) was a French psychoanalyst and psychiatrist, born in Paris.
 Mijolla was analyzed by Conrad Stein and Denise Braunschweig.
 He became a psychoanalyst in the Societe psychanalytique de Paris in 1968, and was by 2001 a training analyst there.

 He also created and chaired the International Association of History of the Psychoanalysis (AIHP), and received the Mary S. Sigourney Award in 2004.

-He died on 24 January 2019, aged 85.
+He died in 2019 in Paris, aged 85.

 Writings

-De Mijolla wrote numerous articles and works; he also edited psychoanalytical collections at several publishers, including the three volumes of the International Dictionary of Psychoanalysis.
+De Mijolla wrote numerous articles and works.
 In a 1987 paper on identification in the family, he highlighted how Sigmund Freud's creativity can be linked with his identification with the prestige of his grandfather.

-His article "Freud and the Psychoanalytic Situation on the Screen" stressed the difficulties of representing the psychoanalytic setting in cinematic terms.
+His 1999 article "Freud and the Psychoanalytic Situation on the Screen" stressed the difficulties of representing the psychoanalytic setting in cinematic terms.